dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

   - `public virtual object GetPropertyValue(Type type, string propertyName);`
   - `public abstract object GetValue(Type type);`
   - `public abstract bool TryGetValue(Type type, out object? value);`
+- More interop with JsonElement.
+See "Interop with JsonElement".

 These features will likely never be implemented:
 - Support for `System.ComponentModel.TypeConverter` in the `GetValue<TypeToReturn>()` method or another new method.
 Currently the serializer does not support this either.